A pull day workout is an effective way to improve strength and muscle size in many of the major muscles in your upper body.

 Your main pull muscles and the major muscle groups worked on a pull day are:

 Let’s take a closer look at each of these muscle groups and how to train them.

-Your lats have a wide origin, spanning from your thoracic and lumbar spine, your lower ribs, the thick fascia of your lower back, and out to your iliac crest (the top of your hip bone).
+Your lats, or latissimus dorsi, have a wide origin, spanning from your thoracic and lumbar spine, your lower ribs, the thick fascia of your lower back, and out to your iliac crest (the top of your hip bone).

 The muscle runs up along your rib cage and inserts on the inside, almost to the front, of your humerus, your upper arm bone.